Diabetes Complications: Heart Disease and Stroke

 - Points to Remember

-Having diabetes or pre-diabetes puts you at increased risk for heart disease and stroke.
+Having diabetes or prediabetes puts you at increased risk for heart disease and stroke.
 You can lower your risk by keeping your blood glucose (also called blood sugar), blood pressure, and blood cholesterol close to the recommended target numbers—the levels suggested by diabetes experts for good health.
-(For more information about target numbers for people with diabetes, see "How will I know whether I have heart disease?".)
+(For more information about target numbers for people with diabetes, see "Diabetes Complications: Heart Disease and Stroke").
 Reaching your targets also can help prevent narrowing or blockage of the blood vessels in your legs, a condition called peripheral arterial disease.
 You can reach your targets by

 - choosing foods wisely